DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * secondary level physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics

 You can search for [postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) accredited by the UK government leading to the award of QTS.
-You will still be eligible for the international relocation payment if your course leads to PGCE + QTS or PGDE + QTS.
+You will still be eligible for the international relocation payment if your course leads to PGCE and QTS or PGDE and QTS.

 You can contact your teacher training provider to check: